Disabled Under 65: Will a Medicare Supplement Plan Save You Money?

 Original Medicare goes a long way in covering healthcare expenses for those who are disabled under 65 — people who may pay exorbitant premiums for private health insurance, or even be excluded completely.
 But Parts A and B don't cover every healthcare expense, and they come with their own out-of-pocket costs.
 Those include:

 Free for most people.
-If you've worked and paid Medicare taxes for fewer than 10 years, you could pay anywhere from $252-$458 monthly.
+If you've worked and paid Medicare taxes for fewer than 10 years, you could pay up to $471 per month.

 Days 1-60 of inpatient care: $0